 3. Make sure your cushion or prop is the right height.

 One change that made a huge difference for my body was using a shorter cushion.
-I had started with this Brentwood yoga bolster, but that turned out to be too high to sit with my legs curled up in front of me.
-It may work for you depending on your height and a few other factors, but for me, I really needed the smaller oval cushion which was lower and actually ended up being a better shape for my body too.
+I had started with a Brentwood yoga bolster, but that turned out to be too high to sit with my legs curled up in front of me.
+It may work for you depending on your height and a few other factors.

-Unfortunately I figured this out too late to return the bolster, but that’s why I wrote my guide on How I Set Up a Japanese-Inspired Floor Desk — so others could learn from my experiences without having to spend money on the wrong things and either go through the hassle of returning or missing the return window and end up with something they didn’t need.
+I’ve spent quite a bit of money trying to figure out what works and what doesn’t; that’s why I wrote How I Set Up a Japanese-Inspired Floor Desk — so others could learn from my experiences without having to spend money on the wrong things or go through the hassle of returning.
 Of course you’ll still have some level of trial and error since everyone’s body is different, but hopefully it’s a good starting point.

 4. Don’t wear tight pants.